 This story was taken from The Encyclopedia of Seventh-day Adventists (ESDA) which freely accessible at encyclopedia.adventist.org.

-For Notes on this article, click HERE
+For Notes and Sources, click HERE